-Members submitting questions for the incoming CDIM Annual Survey are encouraged to review past CDIM Survey Data and or CDIM Survey Publications.
+Question sections must submitted by May 3, 2021 to be considered for inclusion in the 2021 Annual Survey.
+Question/section submitters are encouraged to review past CDIM Survey Data and/or CDIM Survey Publications.

-The CDIM Annual Survey undergoes a rigorous process of editing, piloting, and feedback to maximize future success of each section.
-One of the primary goals of the Survey and Scholarship Committee is to assist CDIM members in achieving educational scholarship, and we utilize the items submitted to the Annual Survey to help accomplish this goal.
+The CDIM Annual Survey undergoes a rigorous process of editing, pretesting, and pilot-testing to maximize content validity.
+A primary goal of the Survey and Scholarship Committee is to assist CDIM members in achieving educational scholarship through the content that they submit for inclusion in the Annual Survey.

-Although the Annual Survey is submitted each year for exemption from full review by an Institutional Review Board (IRB), AAIM Surveys staff will notify authors about any additional exemptions they might need to seek from their local IRB.
-Extenuating circumstances can delay the development of a manuscript in a timely manner, and the section leads are prepared to provide assistance to primary authors to help move a manuscript forward for publication.
-However, if a draft manuscript has not been accomplished within 12 months of receiving their survey data, then the section lead may step in as a primary author to move a manuscript towards publication.
+Although the Annual Survey is submitted each year for exemption from full IRB review, AAIM Surveys staff will notify authors about any additional exemptions they might need to seek from their local IRB.
+This might be expected by a scholarly journal if an AAIM Surveys staff member served as the study’s principal investigator but not as a coauthor for a scholarly work.
+Extenuating circumstances can delay the development of a manuscript in a timely manner; thus, section liaisons are prepared to assist authors with advancing their manuscript toward publication.
+However, if a draft manuscript has not been produced within 12 months of primary authors receiving their survey data, the section liaison may be appointed as a primary author.

-Based on the guidance provided by the International Committee of Medical Journal Editors (ICMJE) on authorship, the Survey and Scholarship Committee section leads would meet criteria for authorship based on their contributions to design and acquisition of data should they be involved in 1) later drafting and/or revising the manuscript; and 2) final approval of the manuscript for publication.
-Occasionally there may also be additional committee members who have played pivotal roles in specific sections that may also be nominated for authorship by the Survey and Scholarship Committee Chair.
+Based on the guidance provided by the International Committee of Medical Journal Editors (ICMJE) on authorship, the Survey and Scholarship Committee section liaisons and AAIM Surveys staff would meet criteria for authorship based on their contributions to design and acquisition of data should they be involved in 1) later drafting and/or revising the manuscript; and 2) final approval of the manuscript for publication.
+Occasionally, additional committee members who have contributed substantially to specific sections may also be designated for authorship by the Survey and Scholarship Committee Chair.